 “Every time we make a record or play a show, we’re trying to tap into that fundamental, universal rhythm of big band music that seems to transcend the generations,” says Goodwin.
 “We’ll get middle school and high school kids coming to our shows and buying our CDs, we’ll get their parents, and we’ll get their grandparents.
 What other kind of music has that range of demographic appeal?”

-During his college years at Cal State Northridge, he spent his days studying and his nights playing piano and sax in a rock band whose repertoire included hits by some of the aforementioned jazz-rock powerhouse bands.
-After college, he spent a few years during the late ‘70s and early ‘80s providing music for various aspects of the Disneyland theme park in Anaheim, California.
-The gig led to opportunities to compose and arrange for TV series produced by Disney, Warner Brothers and others.
+After high school he studied music at Cal State Northridge, spending his days studying orchestration and counterpoint, and his nights playing piano and sax in a rock band at a local club.
+After college he entered the professional world through a job playing and arranging music for the Disneyland theme park in Anaheim, California.
+This gig led to opportunities to compose and arrange for TV and film projects produced by Disney, Warner Brothers and others.